saptarshiguha/mozaws/mozaws/README.md

 View the options using the function ``aws.options()``.
+Before you start the cluster, notice the value of

+    aws.options()[c("s3bucket","loguri")]
+    $s3bucket
+    [1] "mozillametricsemrscripts"

+    $loguri
+    [1] "s3://mozillametricsemrscripts/logs"

+The value _mozillametricsemrscripts_ will need to be changed to S3 bucket you have read/write permissions to.
+Once done, change these values in the options.

 ## Start a Cluster
 Simple enough.
 This will create a cluster with the default number of workers and